gayathri1462/Breast-Cancer-Detection-Web-App/README.md

 # Breast Cancer Detection Web Application

-## A Web Application to predict Breast Cancer using SVM
+## A Web Application to predict Breast Cancer using SVM  (Deployed on Heroku)

 #### Video link to see the working: https://youtu.be/ntSBQy5JriQ